Amazon Kindle Special Offer (2020)

 6", 8 GB, BlackProduct details

 Meet the new Kindle.
-It now has an integrated adjustable front light so you can read indoors and outdoors at all times.
-Kindle was designed specifically for reading.
-With the touch display, you can read just like on printed paper, even in bright sunlight.
-Enjoy more books in different ways: Switch seamlessly between reading on the Kindle and listening through Bluetooth speakers or headphones, with Audible.
+It now features an integrated adjustable front light, allowing you to read anytime, indoors or outdoors.
+The Kindle is designed specifically for reading.
+With the touch display, you read just like on printed paper, even in bright sunlight.
+Enjoy more books in different ways: seamlessly switch between reading on the Kindle and listening through Bluetooth speakers or headphones with Audible.

 Display functions | Frontlight, Touch screen |